-- When the moon goes around the Earth it sometimes finds itself between the Earth and the Sun.
+- When the moon goes around the Earth, it sometimes finds itself between the Earth and the Sun.
 This is called a solar eclipse and makes the Earth dark whilst the moon shuts out most of the Sun’s light.
-This only last for a couple of hours while the moon continues its rotation and moves out of the way of the sun.
+This only lasts for a couple of hours while the moon continues its rotation and moves out of the way of the sun.

 - The Sun is almost a perfect sphere.
-It is the closest thing to a sphere found in nature with only a 6.2 mile (10 kilometre) difference between its vertical and horizontal measurements.
+It is the closest thing to a sphere found in nature with only a 6.2 mile (10 kilometres) difference between its vertical and horizontal measurements.

 - The Sun produces solar winds.
 These are a stream of particles from the Sun that stream out into space.
 This is why planets atmospheres are so important.
 They protect the planet from these solar winds.

-- The Sun rotates but not like Earth does.
-On Earth the planet is rotating at the same speed no matter where you are.
-The Sun does not rotate like a solid object and is actually spinning faster at its equator than it is at its poles.
-It is complicated to say how fast the Sun is spinning but depending where abouts on the Sun you are looking at it takes between 24 and 38 days to spin around.
+- The Sun rotates but not as Earth does.
+On Earth, the planet is rotating at the same speed no matter where you are.
+The Sun does not rotate like a solid object and is spinning faster at its equator than it is at its poles.
+It is complicated to say how fast the Sun is spinning but depending whereabouts on the Sun you are looking at it takes between 24 and 38 days to spin around.

 - The Sun has been both worshipped and feared throughout history by a variety of cultures.